thorchain/docs/how-it-works/incentive-pendulum.md

 shareFactor = \frac{60 -  40}{60  + 40/1} = 0.2
 $$

-Thus, 20% of the rewards go to Liquidity Providers and 80% to the Node Operators, incentivising more node operators to be created.&#x20;
+Thus, 20% of the rewards go to Liquidity Providers and 80% to the Node Operators, incentivising more node operators to be created.

 In a **very under-bonded** state of 55m RUNE bonded and 45m RUNE pooled